kondziu/kondziu.github.io/cv.md

 `2007`
 [**District Municipal Public Library in Piła CMS system**](https://www.biblioteka.pila.pl/)
-Role: developement and deployment for a content manmagement system for the local library website.
+Role: developement and deployment for a content manmagement system for the local library website

 Popular science talks and programming courses: